deivid-and/Quick-DAT/README.md

 ### Permissions
 The extension requires minimal permissions:
-- `activeTab` – To access the current DAT page
-- `storage` – To save your email template preferences
+- `storage` – To save your email template preferences locally
-- `host_permissions` – To integrate with DAT, Gmail, and Google Maps
+- `host_permissions` – To inject content script into DAT load board pages (one.dat.com only)

 ### How It Works
 - Content script injects functionality into DAT pages